Lindsay Taylor & Brian Nelson

 For those of you on the Treat Yo’Self Tour:

 Ten Thousand Waves is the closest to town - only a 20 minute drive.
 Their Japanese restaurant is also delicious, featuring small plates and tasting flights of sake.

 Ojo Caliente is about an hour from Santa Fe, but its pools are fantastic.
 Seven different mineral pools.
 Just don’t talk above a whisper and children under the age of 13 are not allowed.

 Take a Drive

-The Albuquerque International Balloon Fiesta runs October 3-October 11, 2020.
+The Albuquerque International Balloon Fiesta runs October 2-October 11, 2020.
 See hundreds of hot air balloons take flight!